- Contact Us

-Spartanburg Area Conservancy (SPACE) is a 501 c(3) nonprofit organization based in Spartanburg, SC, focused on land conservation, parks management, and environmental outreach.
-SPACE is known in the community for our system of public preserves, most notably the Cottonwood Trail, where we work to provide free public access to green spaces.
-We work with private landowners and partner agencies to conserve land through voluntary conservation easements and currently protect over 5,000 acres of land in our community.
+Spartanburg Area Conservancy is a nonprofit organization based in Spartanburg, SC, focusing on land conservation, parks management, and environmental outreach.
+SPACE is known in the community for our system of public preserves, most notably the Cottonwood Trail, where we work to provide public access to green spaces and the natural world.
+We work with private landowners and partner agencies to conserve land through voluntary conservation easements and currently protect over 5,500 acres of land in our community.

 The mission of SPACE is to promote, protect, and conserve natural resources and open space in the Spartanburg community.

 The Spartanburg Area Conservancy, a nonprofit corporation, is an Equal Opportunity Employer that fully and actively supports equal access for all people regardless of Race, Color, Religion, Gender, Age, National Origin, Veteran Status, Disability, Genetic Information or Testing, Family and Medical Leave status, Sexual Orientation and Gender Identity or Expression.
 The organization prohibits retaliation against individuals who bring forth any complaint, orally or in writing, to the employer or the government, or against any individuals who assist or participate in the investigation of any complaint, or otherwise oppose discrimination.

 Our natural places and working lands are part of our character as a community.
 Through thoughtful conservation, we can keep Spartanburg wild while continuing to grow and thrive.
 Learn more about how SPACE works.

 The Edwin M. Griffin Preserve (home of the beloved Cottonwood Trail) covers 110-acres around a 1.5 mile stretch of Lawson’s Fork Creek and several feeder streams.
 With over 5 miles of natural surface nature trails and Wildflower Way (1 mile of newly constructed ADA-accessible paved trail).